 A learning environment is more effective if it offers input in a way that allows you to make your own deductions and inferences.
 If you are going to translate what you’re learning into action, you must have the opportunity to form your own conclusions about the ideas you’re exploring.

 In short, your learning environment should be “responsive” to you.
 It will be responsive if it:

 There are two real goals in learning.
-One is to master the specifics of real-life action in a particular arena, be it management, marriage or work.
-The second is to learn about one’s own strengths and weaknesses as a learner, i.e., learning how to learn from experience so that you can continue on, a master o your own learning processes.
+One is to master the specifics of real-life behavior in a particular arena, be it management, marriage, or work.
+The second is to learn about one’s own strengths and weaknesses as a learner, i.e., learning how to learn from experience so that you can master your own learning processes.

-When the learning process is working well, you will finish each learning experience with new insights and understandings about the task, and also with a new understanding of your own learning style.
-This understanding will help you to apply what you have learned and provide you with a framework for continued learning in all sorts of other contexts.
-Your own day-to-day experience will become the laboratory for testing and exploring new ideas.
+When your learning process are working well, you will finish each learning experiment with new insights and enhanced understandings about the task, and also with a new understanding of your own learning style.
+This understanding will help you to apply what you have learned in another setting, and provide you with a framework for continued learning in all sorts of contexts.
+Your own day-to-day experiences will become the laboratory for testing and exploring new ideas.
 Learning will no longer be a special activity reserved for the classroom.
 It will become an integral and explicit part of your work and life.